Computers start counting from zero. So 0 is 1, 1 is 2, and so on. That’s why

 var list = ['item 1', 'item 2', 'item 3', 'item 4']

 splice() needs two things to work:

-A number to specifiy which position you want to delete from.
+- A number to specify which position you want to delete from.

 - A number to specify how many items we want to delete, from that position.

 list.splice(2, 1) targets the 3th item in the array, and deletes that single item.

 list.splice(2, 2) then it would delete both the 3th and the 4th item in the array.

 The second number in

 splice() specifies how many elements we want to delete, from the position we target.
 If we had 10 items in an array and wrote